Who Introduced You to the Lord?

 Do our words match our examples?
 You have heard it said that you can fool some of the people some of the time, but you cannot fool all of the people all of the time.
 I would like to modify that.
 You can never, over time, fool your children even some of the time.
 Children seem to have a built-in detector for hypocrisy.
 Fathers, do you think that you can teach your children to love and honor their mother if you don’t love and honor her in both your words and actions?
 It’s not going to happen.
 Nor will you likely succeed in any area if your words and actions do not match.
 So, fathers, teach by word and deed.

 Going to Mass, making a novena or praying a family rosary was never a chore for my mother.
 These were joyful expressions of her love for Jesus, His Blessed Mother and His Church.
 Even in later years as I struggled to maintain and grow my faith, the memory of the example given me by my mother served as an anchor keeping me from crashing against the rocks of the pagan culture of my college years.
 I may not have demonstrated that to her at the time, but it is true nonetheless.
-One thing I always knew – my mother was praying for me.
-And deep in my heart, I knew that my father who had died when I was 16 was praying for me too.
+One thing I always knew—my mother was praying for me.
+And deep in my heart, I knew that my father who had died when I was sixteen-years-old was praying for me too.
 He was not Catholic, but he supported my mother’s efforts at every step.
 At that time, I retained the sense of the importance of God because God was important to my parents.
 They taught me this by their deeds.
 And I could feel their prayers.
 Because they taught my sister this too, I knew she also was praying for me.
-My life and the example of my family has taught me to never discount the power of prayer.
+My life’s experience and the example of my family have taught me to never discount the power of prayer.

 2. Be a Family of Prayer

 This leads me to the topic of prayer.
 One of the great errors of our time is the failure of the individual Christian to advance in the prayer life and of the family to pray together.
-We are never going to truly know God until we become people of deep prayer and our children are not going to learn from their parents how to pray until they see them in fervent, urgent, persistent, faithful, expectant prayer – praying alone, praying together as husband and wife, and praying together with the entire family.
+We are never going to truly know God until we become people of deep prayer and our children are not going to learn from their parents how to pray until they see them in fervent, urgent, persistent, faithful, expectant prayer—praying alone, praying together as husband and wife, and praying together with the entire family.
 No, we are not going to always feel like praying.
 And the devil is going to throw up obstacles, making us feel like we have no time to pray.
 Nor will our children always want to pray.
 But we must be faithful to God in our efforts to pray.
 And in this, fathers should take an active and leading role.

 First, fathers need to commit to their own prayer life and that means more than simply reciting vocal prayers.
 We must practice meditative prayer – the Church teaches that this expression of prayer is a neccessity for the beginner – pondering in our hearts the events in the life of Christ and His Holy Family, reflecting on the lives of the saints, praying the scriptures, and thinking about the persons of God and the truths entrusted to the Church.